Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Tutorial/Shell-installer-Tutorial.md

 ![arch_img](https://github.com/linkernetworks/azure-intelligent-edge-patterns/raw/develop/factory-ai-vision/assets/step9.png)

 12. The installation will be started after.
 Please wait for couple minutes to complete the installation.
+<br/> You can check the deployment status on the [Azure portal](portal.azure.com)

-<br/>Open your browser, connect to http://YOUR_IP:8080
+13. Open your browser, connect to http://YOUR_IP:8181